-To sum up, we observe that the heuristic presented in this paper is faster than the exact branch-and-cut approach on those instances for which it finds a feasible point with finite gap.
+To sum up, we see that the heuristic is faster on those instances for which it finds a provably optimal point or a feasible one with finite gap.
 Nevertheless, reflected by the large portion of instances for which the heuristic cannot compute a finite gap, we acknowledge the significant computational burden of our method for the setting of general mixed-integer linear bilevel problems.
-In this context, the heuristic approaches H-OS and H-IT seem to provide a reasonable trade-off between time consumption and solution quality.

 Overall, we see two significant differences between the min-max and the general bilevel setting.
 First, our ex-post optimality criteria are stronger in the min-max setting (cf. Tables 5 and 6).
 This mainly influences the number of instances for which we can decide ex post that we have indeed computed an optimal solution.
 Second, our methods in both settings heavily rely on the respective solvers for the corresponding deterministic setting.
-While the bkpsolver by Weninger and Fukasawa
+Whereas, the bkpsolver by Weninger and Fukasawa (2023) significantly speeds up our methods for the min-max setting, any future advancements in the field of general mixed-integer linear bilevel problems might be beneficial for our heuristic for the more general setting as well.